TNanukem/scikit-net/paper/paper.md

-Recent advances in Machine Learning, an area that leverages data to identify patterns, and in Complex Networks, an area which leverages connections between entities to identify complex phenomena and can be considered as an extension to the graph theory, are changing society.
+Recent advances in Machine Learning, an area that leverages data to identify patterns, and in Complex Networks, an area which leverages connections between entities to identify complex phenomena and can be considered as an extension to graph theory, are changing society.
 Both of those areas can be related to the task of 'learning' from data [@book].

 There seems, however, to be a gap between those two research areas.